Groups

 • Delete: You can delete selected groups in the Server Manager.

-• Synchronize: You can use this option to synchronize selected groups with Active Directory or Azure AD separately without launching the Active Directory or Azure AD wizard and start the whole synchronization process all over again.
-In any case, however, please note that this option can only be used if the respective group was added to the Server Manager through Active Directory or Azure AD synchronization before.
-Therefore, the Synchronize option in the Groups area can be used, for example, for updating an already existing group in the Server Manager separately if their Active Directory/Azure AD data has changed.
-In this case, it will not be required to perform AD/Azure AD synchronization in general, if individual groups need to be updated only.
+• Synchronize: You can use this option to synchronize selected groups with Active Directory, Microsoft Entra ID, or OIDC separately without launching the Active Directory, Microsoft Entra ID, or OIDC wizard and starting the whole synchronization process all over again.
+In any case, however, please note that this option can only be used if the respective group was added to the Server Manager through Active Directory, Microsoft Entra ID, or OIDC synchronization before.
+Therefore, the Synchronize option in the Groups area can be used, for example, for updating an already existing group in the Server Manager separately if its Active Directory/Microsoft Entra ID/OIDC data has changed.
+In this case, it will not be required to perform a full AD/Microsoft Entra ID/OIDC synchronization if only individual groups need to be updated.

 • Assign database: Administrators can assign single databases to single or multiple groups at the same time.
-Besides, they can also create new server databases here and assign them to single or multiple groups at the same time subsequently.
-In the Permissions tab administrators can assign group rights at database level right away.
+In addition, they can also create new server databases here and assign them to single or multiple groups at the same time.
+In the Permissions tab, administrators can assign group rights at database level right away.
 You can also create private databases for your groups here.
-Those private databases are also stored to the company's server.
+Those private databases are also stored on the company's server.
 You can find out more about private databases in the chapter Assign Database.